Genomon-Project/Genomon-Pages/contact/index.md

 and [Kenichi Chiba](https://github.com/ken0-1n), with the help of Eigo Shimizu, Ai Okada, Mitsuhiro Komura, Hiroko Tanaka and the members of Satoru Miyano and Seishi Ogawa laboratories.

-We greatly welcome feedback on Genomon.
+We greatly welcome feedback on Genomon to genomon.devel@gmail.com.
-Let's interact on our [Google Group](https://groups.google.com/forum/#!forum/genomon).

  The character of Genomon is desined by Yuki Tsujita.